maithaalghfeli/IntroToInteractiveMedia/midtermProject/journal.md

 **Thursday Feb 18, 2021**

 Today's work was simple, I only researched how I was going to execute this project, I looked for other people's recreations of this app and saw how they went about recreating it.
 What their code looked like and what programs they used.
+I also scouted the images I wanted to go with and edited them to fit my preference.

 **Thursday Feb 22, 2021**